ShippingEasy/shipping_easy-ruby/README.md

 # ShippingEasy

 This is the official wrapper for the ShippingEasy API.

-Currently the API only exposes several functions so this wrapper only handles the following calls:
+The ShippingEasy API supports the following features:

+* Secure, authenticated intake of orders for shipment
+* Cancellation of orders that no longer need to be shipped
+* A callback facility that provides shipment information (carrier, cost, tracking number, etc.) for an order
-* Adding an order to a ShippingEasy store
+* Query capabilities to read order data from ShippingEasy
-* Cancelling an order before it has been shipped

-We will keep this library up to date as we expand our API offerings.
+We will keep this library up to date as we expand the ShippingEasy API.

 ## Setup